SushyDev/vapor-store/README.md

 - [ ] Multiple store pages on large searches
 - [ ] Implement the Backup & Sync feature
 - [ ] Make it so the downloader always over writes zips
-- [ ] If installed game folder can't be found have a fallback where the user manually selects the folder
 - [ ] When adding your own game have a option to select the metadata
 - [ ] Download by link with metadata
-- [ ] Move localStorage to electron-store (Possibly? / Maybe make my own minimal version)
 - [ ] Add warning when closing the app whilst downloading
 - [ ] Minimize to tray on close when downloading